Sipke Jan Bousema

-Sipke Jan Bousema (Dokkum, 15 August 1976) is a Dutch presenter and actor.
+Sipke Jan Bousema (Dokkum, b.
+15 August 1976) is a Dutch presenter and actor.
 Bousema made his television debut in January 1999 at Teleac/NOT as the presenter for Schooltv Weekjournaal.

 Career

-In the past he has presented many programmes for AVRO including Museumbende, ZipZoo: coordinate X and ZipZoo: WorldWide.
+In the past, he has presented many programmes for AVRO including Museumbende, ZipZoo: coordinate X and ZipZoo: WorldWide.
 Since 2004 he has been a voice-over on Heartbeat VIPS.

 In 2003, Bousema played the role of student Joris van Kampen in De Schippers van de Kameleon.
 In 2005, he presented the premiere of Kameleon 2 as well as having his own TV drama Sipke Jan and the Mystery of the Magical Ball.
 The show was a success and in January 2006 it was repeated two times.

-Since 2002 Bousema has been an ambassador for UNICEF.
+Since 2002, Bousema has been an ambassador for Unicef.

 Bousema presented the Dutch TV show, Junior Songfestival, to select a contestant for the Junior Eurovision Song Contest 2006 and presented the Junior Eurovision Song Contest 2007 in Rotterdam alongside Kim-Lian van der Meij.
 Bousema later provided commentary for the 2008 contest in Lemesos, 2009 in Kyiv and the 2010 contest in Minsk.